 Many choose to go the self-employed route while others will find positions almost anywhere within the public and private sectors of IT companies, financial institutions, tele-comm companies and even the federal government.

 How much does an Electronics Engineer make?

-Job growth is expected to remain steady through 2024 for electronics engineers due to the advancements constantly made in electronics.
+Job growth is expected to remain average through 2026 for electronics engineers due to the advancements constantly made in electronics.